Poutine is one of Canada’s notable dishes and some of the most delicious comfort food you’ll ever have.

 To Assemble and Serve

-- Assemble the poutine by placing hot fries on a plate or even in a paper boat or bowl.
+Assemble poutine by placing hot fries on a plate or even in a paper boat or bowl and top with cheese curds.
+Pour hot gravy over the top and serve immediately.
+While it’s very controversial, I love adding ketchup when I serve them.

-- Cheese curds are best served at room temperature so set them out while the rest of the dish is being prepared.
+- Cheese curds are best served at room temperature, so set them out while the rest of the dish is prepared.

-- Ensure the fries and the gravy are hot so the cheese curds get melty.
+- Ensure the fries and the gravy are hot so the cheese curds melt a bit.

 - Have lots of napkins on hand!

 Did you make this homemade Poutine?
-Be sure to leave a rating and a comment below!
+Leave a rating and a comment below.

 Homemade Poutine